Enhancing LLM Safety Through a Theoretical Minimax Game Lens: EXPERIMENTS

 \subsection{Weak-to-Strong Generalization}

 Weak-to-strong generalization refers to the ability of a weaker model to generalize in supervising the training of stronger models.
 In Table~\ref{tab:main-2}, we leverage the training data generated by our two-player framework to train Llama-3.2 (1B), the base model for LlamaGuard3 (1B), and Qwen-2.5 (1.5B), a larger-scale model used to evaluate the weak-to-strong generalization capabilities of our method.
 We draw the following observations: (1) While the final fine-tuning results vary across base models, the data generated by our framework generalizes effectively across architectures, consistently outperforming baselines trained on the same base model by more than 20\%.
-(2) The two-player framework demonstrates weak-to-strong generalization, as data generated with the 0.5B classifier significantly improves the performance of the 1.5B classifier. \textbf{Note.} \ours moderates content across 12 distinct subcategories as outlined in Appendix~\ref{app:data}.
-Each forward pass produces a 12-dimensional logits vector—one dimension per risk area.
-Applying a sigmoid function yields a multi-label probability distribution, enabling fine-grained detection of potentially unsafe content.
-For binary moderation, we compare the maximum subcategory probability to a threshold (e.g., 0.5).
-If it exceeds the threshold, the content is labeled “unsafe”; otherwise, “safe.”
-Although our main evaluation adopts binary classification for consistency, \ours can provide detailed reasons for flagging content.
-Additionally, adjusting the final threshold (or applying individual thresholds) allows for customizable caution levels.
+(2) The two-player framework demonstrates weak-to-strong generalization, as data generated with the 0.5B classifier significantly improves the performance of the 1.5B classifier.

-\section{Ablation Study}
+\section{ABLATION STUDY}